 • Piping to distribute steam (produced by four boilers on main campus to 52 buildings and three boilers on west campus to three buildings) and to return condensate to the boilers; and

 • Water lines for distributing water to buildings on the main and west campuses.

-The University purchases all of its electricity from Westar Energy.
+The University purchases all of its electricity from Wind Energy from Westar Energy.
 The vast majority of electricity is used in campus buildings for lighting, equipment, ventilation, heating, and cooling.
 Individual buildings are submetered, tracked, and monitored by the University.

 The current steam Power Plant, near the corner of Sunnyside and Sunflower, was built in 1922.
 Four large boilers convert water to steam beneath the structure which is then sent through more than 16,000 lineal feet of tunnel systems that cross the main campus, some dating to the 1880s.
 The steam whistle, the “big tooter”, at the Power Plant remains a KU tradition since 1912.
 All buildings receiving steam are submetered by the University.

 West Campus has a smaller steam plant under the Multidisciplinary Research Building that houses three boilers to provide steam for heating at three buildings on west campus.